 NZ Fashion Tech has, for the fourth year in a row (unprecedented!!) been awarded the Prime Minister’s Scholarship for Asia.
 A total of 59 students have benefited from this scholarship and 2017 sees 15 of those students in India for 6 weeks learning about the apparel and textile industry.
 They will have many field trips that are industry related as well as cultural experiences to really discover what Indian life is all about.
-Each week one of our students will write a blog so that we can enjoy the experience too.
+Periodically our students will write a blog so that we can enjoy the experience too.

 Aimee Hallen writes blog #1.